wp-plugins/menus-plus/readme.txt

 = How do I return my separate lists? =

+You can either create a widget for that specific list through 'Appearance > Widgets', or use the template tag.

 When you edit a list, a little box beneath gives you the correct template tag for showing that particular list.
 For example, `<?php menusplus(3); ?>`.
 If you leave out the number, the earliest list is returned.

+= Will the widget necessarily display the widgets title? =

+The widget will display a title only if you supply one.
+If the list is going to be your main navigation, and you don't want the list title to be show, simply leave it blank.

 == Screenshots ==

 1. A view from the admin interface.
 1. Add a category to the list.
 1. Adding an external URL.
+1. Adding some Menus Plus+ widgets.

 == Changelog ==

+= 1.5 =
+* Now available as a widget.

 = 1.4 =
 * Now, you can create MULTIPLE lists!
 New additions to the interface, but nothing you can't handle.
 Call the lists like this `<?php menusplus(#); ?>`.